emqx/emqx-docs/en_US/data-integration/rule-sql-events-and-fields.md

 ### Message Dropped When Delivering Event ("$events/delivery_dropped")

-This event topic can be used to trigger a rule when a message is dropped during delivering.
+This event topic can trigger a rule when a message is dropped during delivery.

 For example, to extract data from the `"$events/delivery_dropped"` event topic that includes the following data fields: publisher ID and username, drop reason, message topic and QoS, you can use the statement below: